 Archive for 'Reference'

-Posted by Guest Blogger on October 23, 2013, under History, Military Records, Reference.
+Posted by Netisha on June 6, 2014, under History, Military Records, News, Reference, Researchers.

-Posted by David Langbart on October 18, 2013, under Archives II, Civil Records, Reference.
+Posted by David Langbart on April 30, 2014, under Archives II, Civil Records, History, Reference.

-9-11 Adolf Hitler African American Alan Walker Alfie Paul American Red Cross American Revolution Civil War Constitution David Langbart deck logs Department of State District of Columbia DOJ donated materials Dwight D. Eisenhower FBI Foreign Service Posts Franklin D. Roosevelt Greg Bradsher John Jay looted art M. Marie Maxwell MFA&A Monique Politowski Monuments Men Onaona Guay OSS RG 24 RG 59 RG 60 RG 65 RG 84 RG 286 RG 306 RG 331 RG 469 RG 498 Roberts Commission Sylvia Naylor U.S. Army U.S. Marshals U.S. Navy USAID volunteers War Department World War I World War II
+9-11 Alan Walker Alfie Paul American Red Cross Civil War David Langbart deck logs Department of State District of Columbia DOJ donated materials FBI Foreign Service Posts Franklin D. Roosevelt Greg Bradsher John Jay looted art M. Marie Maxwell MFA&A Monique Politowski Monuments Men Onaona Guay OSS RG 24 RG 59 RG 60 RG 65 RG 84 RG 165 RG 239 RG 242 RG 286 RG 306 RG 331 RG 469 RG 498 Roberts Commission Sylvia Naylor U.S. Army U.S. Marshals U.S. Navy volunteers War Department World War I World War II